prajwalshettydev/prajwalshetty.github.io/_pages/portfolio.md

 {% include gallery id="galleryBlenderClient" layout="half" caption="" %}

-### A Multiplayer Battle Arena Vertical Slice - Mayaverse Inc
+### A Multiplayer Battle Arena Vertical Slice, Unity C#, Fishnet - Mayaverse Inc

 Built with Unity and fish-networking, under NDA, but the initial dev shots looked something like this: